snoyberg/snoyman.com/content/galacticsilkroad/journey.md

 Taryn had a daily routine now.
 His shift covered the afternoon and evening, leaving his mornings free.
 It turned out that there were lots of quality educational resources available on the station.
 He gladly paid a few thousand nakas per course.
-The first thing he'd found was a course on space trading.
+The first thing he'd looked for was a course on space trading.
 He'd never really thought about *why* someone would be willing to give him money for his goods, much less why they'd pay him more than he bought it for in the first place.